jibreil/kingk22/content/post/tada.md

 ## Step 3: build the firmware

-The TADA68 is unique to most other mechanical keyboards in terms of putting your own layout on it as you drop a `.bin` file on the keyboard as if it was a regular mass storage device rather than flashing a `.hex` file to the controller.
+The TADA68 is unique to most other mechanical keyboards in terms of putting your own layout on it as you place a `.bin` file on the keyboard as if it was a regular mass storage device rather than flashing a `.hex` file to the controller.

 To generate the `.bin` file, just run the following command within the QMK root directory: